wendyzhy/creative-ai/README.md

 - <a href="https://github.com/eecs183/creative-ai/wiki" target="_blank">Link to specification</a>

+Here are a few notes to get you started:

+* Don't touch the __init__.py files.
+These are necessary to your project.

+* Things will be easier if you read the spec first and follow the given function order.

+* Make sure you have ```pip``` installed so you download pysynth.

-Remember to update this file to describe your Final Project.
+* Remember to update this file to describe your finished Final Project.

 Good luck!